hyperspace-org/hyperdrive-service/README.md

 #### `const { progress, drive } = client.import(key, dir, opts = {})`
 Imports a Hyperdrive into Hyperspace.

+If you're using FUSE, you probably don't need to explictly `import`/`export`, because you can replicate this functionality using the filesystem alone.

 `progress` is an instance of [`mirror-folder`](https://github.com/mafintosh/mirror-folder).
 `drive` is the Hyperdrive that you're importing into.